Christopher Collins, Executive Director

 Esther Siskind, Director of Programs

-Esther comes to Solar One from the New York City Department of Environmental Protection where she managed a wide range of water, wastewater, and stormwater projects.
+Esther Siskind has fostered the growth of Solar One’s innovative initiatives since joining Solar One three years ago.
+Esther came to Solar One from the New York City Department of Environmental Protection where she managed a wide range of water, wastewater, and stormwater projects.
 She was a lead developer of New York City’s Green Infrastructure Plan that proposes green infrastructure and water conservation as integral components of a comprehensive strategy to address combined sewer overflows and defer large grey infrastructure investments.
-With a Masters Degree in Urban Planning from the Massachusetts Institute of Technology, Esther has worked for over 20 years as an environmental planner and brings a wide range of policy, project management, and technical skills to her job.
+With a Masters Degree in Urban Planning from the Massachusetts Institute of Technology, Esther has worked for over 25 years as an environmental planner and brings a wide range of policy, project management, and technical skills to her job.
 She has also worked as a community organizer and co-founded a kids club that focused on learning about environmental issues and taking action to address them.
 Esther was born and raised in New York City and worked here for most of her career, bringing an in-depth knowledge of how to be effective and produce results in the City’s complex landscape.

 Sarah Pidgeon, Director, NYC K-12 Education Program

-Sarah Pidgeon joined Solar One in 2009 as one of two Education staff.
-Now, with over 10 educators on board, she is thrilled to be able to offer Solar One education programs to more NYC schools each year.
-Sarah is excited about the growth of Solar One’s Green Design Lab Program and she is passionate about inspiring NYC students to bring sustainability into their schools and communities.
+Sarah Pidgeon joined Solar One in 2009 and saw the growth of Green Design Lab from a small scale pilot to its current reach of over 300 schools.
+Sarah is passionate about inspiring NYC students to bring sustainability into their schools and communities.
 Prior to joining Solar One, Sarah worked as an educator for several years at the Center for the Urban Environment in Brooklyn, where she taught classes in Urban Design and Ecology.
 However, her real passion for environmental education began during her childhood spent as a camper and staff member at Frost Valley YMCA in the Catskill Mountains, where she was first exposed to sustainable practices like composting food waste.
 When she is not busy teaching about all things sustainable, Sarah enjoys riding her bike, cooking, and drawing.

 Fronsy Thurman, Assistant Director for Instruction